MicrosoftDocs/learn/learn-pr/azure/handle-transient-errors-in-your-app/includes/7-exercise-write-a-retry-policy.md

       });
     ```

-1. There are a number of ways in javascript to retry the code, for simplicity this example uses recursion.
+1. There are several ways in JavaScript to retry the code.
+For simplicity, this example uses recursion.
 Replace the connection code with the following.

     ```javascript
     // Connect to MongoDB